-This relatively cheap project will definitely improve your backyard.
+This relatively cheap outdoor pizza oven project will definitely improve your backyard.
 It’s a great way to entertain guests during summer, and even during winter.
-It’s a great center piece that allows you to bake homemade bread and pizza, as well as slow cooking meat.
+The outdoor pizza oven is a great centrepiece that allows you to bake homemade bread and pizza, as well as slow-cooking meat.

-This project is so easy that even new DIYers can accomplish it.
-Make the workload even easier by getting your friends and relatives to you help you out.
-After all, they’ll be around eating the breads and pizzas of your labour 🙂
+This outdoor pizza oven project is so easy that even new DIYers can accomplish it.
+Make the workload even easier by getting your friends and relatives to help you out.
+After all, they’ll be around eating the bread and pizzas of your labour 🙂

 Love freshly baked pizza and bread?
 Then build this DIY outdoor pizza oven!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 - Sharp Sand (general purpose sand usually contains small amounts of aggregate)

 - Builders Sand